shyakazulu/blog-dataenthusiast/about.md

-Likes :coffee::relaxed:

-This is a blog about my passion for data.
+This is a blog committed to sharing my passion for data.
 Hope you love it!

-Reasons:
-- To have fun with data.